 For software, theincludes AverMedia’s RECentral software, though it also supports just about every other broadcasting software available.
 The card comes with RGB lighting on the side, too, allowing you to light up your card with whatever color you want.

 How do capture cards work?

 The term “capture card” is somewhat nebulous, as it technically refers to a peripheral slotted into a PC that allows you to capture gameplay footage.
-Again, for this guide, the term only applies to external capture devices.

 Capture cards can work a few different ways depending on the model, but they all act as passthrough devices between your game console or PC and your display.
 Instead of linking your HDMI or VGA cable from your console to your television, you instead link the console to the capture card.
 A second cable links the capture card to your television.
-Lastly, a USB cable connects the capture card to your PC so it can transmit data as you record footage.
+Lastly, a USB cable or PCI connection connects the capture card to your PC so it can transmit data as you record footage.

 Some capture cards include a built-in H.264 encoder, which handles most of the processing power required to record video game footage.
 Those that do not may require a more powerful PC to handle the processing bulk, so be aware of your device’s features before making a purchase.